dmartincc/BlackJack_InsightDataEngineering/README.md

 The basic actions of hitting and standing have been implemented.

 The player starts with 100 chips and must bet at least 1 chip each hand.

+If you want to play the Black Jack program just fork this repository and run the following command:

+`cd BlackJack_InsightDataEngineering`
+`python main.py`

+and follow the intructions given by the program.

+Enjoy it!!